rpeden/prefect-docker-compose/README.md

 Start by cloning this repository.

 The `docker-compose.yml` file contains five services:
-* `database` - Postgres database for the Orion API
+* `database` - Postgres database for Prefect Server
 * `minio` - MinIO S3-compatible object store, useful for experimenting with remote file storage without needing a cloud storage account.
-* `orion` - Prefect Orion API and UI
+* `server` - Prefect Server API and UI
-* `agent` - Prefect Orion Agent
+* `agent` - Prefect Agent
 * `cli` - A container that mounts this repository's `flows` directory and offers an ideal environment for building and applying deployments and running flows.

 ## Prefect Server
-To run the Prefect Orion API and UI, open a terminal, navigate to the directory where you cloned this repository, and run:
+To run Prefect Server, open a terminal, navigate to the directory where you cloned this repository, and run:

 ```
 docker-compose --profile server up